ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 - `run` gets called after the model execution, but prior to model output archive.
 - `sync` gets called at the start of the sync pbs job.

-For more information about specific `userscripts` fields, check the relevant section of [Payu Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#postprocessing).
+For more information about specific `userscripts` fields, check the relevant section of [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#postprocessing).

 #### Miscellaneous